-Once the signal ends, the radio continues to monitor the channel for the preset scan hold time before it resumes scanning.
+Once the signal ends, the radio continues to monitor the channel for the preset scan delay time before it resumes scanning.

-Channel Scan operation can be assigned to a switch or as a button or a menu list item.
+Channel Scan operation can be a switch or as a button or menu list item.

 Channel Scan may be used in conjunction with Priority Scan operation (see Priority Scan).